Chapter 6: College Committees & Advisory Councils06:42:00 Safe Campus Committee

 Data Collection and Information Dissemination

-The Safe Campus Committee shall distribute information to students, faculty, and staff during each semester.
+The Assistant Director of Equity and Compliance shall distribute information to students, faculty, and staff during each semester.
 The information shall include the following:

 - crime statistics.

 Reporting Behaviors of Concern and Stakeholder Outreach